jomariepolanco/Task-Hours-Automator/README.md

 * time spent in vs code

 ### User Stories
-* Monitory where user is
+* Monitor activity where user is
     * What site/app is being used
 * Start a timer when the user opens the app or site
 * Save the data to Google Calendar